how it felt to be alive in February 2020

 SHOES

 First a note: this is not an exhaustive exploration of the (for want of a better term) shoegaze genre.
-It’s extremely subjective, being based on my own memories and tastes c.1990-2 and therefore has some glaring omissions (unaccountably I never really heard much of the Cocteau Twins.
+It’s extremely subjective, being based on my own memories and tastes c.1990-2 and therefore has some glaring omissions (unaccountably I had never really heard much of the Cocteau Twins’s music at the time.
 More accountably, I didn’t like Catherine Wheel very much) and takes no account whatsoever of neo-shoegaze or the careers of the bands mentioned below after the period covered.

 MBV